 KS2 children continue to develop their knowledge, skills and understanding in Science as they experience the science activities and topics as set out in the scheme of work.
 Science activities are frequently linked to topic work in both KS1 and KS2.

-Our science policy can be downloaded below.
+Our science policy and curriculum overview can be downloaded below.